 Skip to content

-Zürich is a modern town with a historic heart in the centre.
-The city is a perfect blend of contemporary office buildings and historic housing from many different epochs, such as baroque, classicism and gothic.
-On days with good weather conditions and perfectly blue skies Zürich shines and shows off its variety and history, while still remaining relevant in the modern world.
+Zürich is a modern town with a historic heart in the center.
+The city is a perfect blend of contemporary office buildings and historic housing from many different epochs, such as Baroque, classicism, and Gothic.
+On days with good weather conditions and perfectly blue skies, Zürich shines and shows off its variety and history while still remaining relevant in the modern world.

 Focus on Zürich

-The city of Zürich is the largest town of Switzerland, situated in the heart of the country.
-Albeit not the formal capital, Zürich is the economic center of the country and constitutes the most important transportation hub.
+The city of Zürich is the largest town in Switzerland, situated in the heart of the country.
+Albeit not the formal capital, Zürich is the economic center of the country and constitutes the most crucial transportation hub.
 Moreover, it is a rich city with a rich a wide range of cultural venues and a high quality of life overall.

 Discovering the Alps

-The European Alps consist of countless valleys, plateaus, mountain ranges and lakes.
+The European Alps have countless valleys, plateaus, mountain ranges, and lakes.
 It is a vast landscape covering large parts of Central Europe.
-In between all of this, streams make their way through the gorges and passes.
+In between this, streams make their way through the gorges and passes.
 Some of them, such as the Sigmund-Thun-Klamm close to Kaprun, can be visited.
-Wooden walkways span this gorge surmounting several waterfalls.
-In general, the network of walking trails in the Alps is rich and far reaching.
-It spans all of the different terrains, so the region can be experienced from all different perspectives and habitats.
+Wooden walkways span this gorge, surmounting several waterfalls.
+The network of walking trails in the Alps is rich and far-reaching.
+It traverses all the different terrains, so the region can be experienced from all different perspectives and habitats.

 Along the Elbe River

-A couple of months ago I had the chance to travel to a part of Central Europe I haven’t been to before.
+A couple of months ago, I had the chance to travel to a part of Central Europe I hadn’t been to before.
 The initial plan was to travel around Northern Bohemia in the Czech Republic.
-At last we ventured into the neighbouring region of Southern Saxonia too, as the borderlands are historically and geologically intertwined.
-The region is shaped by the Elbe river, one of the longest in Europe.
-Along the river you’ll find many towns, some are charming and touristy, while others are more industrial in nature (pictures 2, 3, 6).
-The highlight though is the magnificent landscape shaped by sandstone (picture 5).
-Climb one of the many mountaintops around sunset and enjoy the great view (last picture).
+At last, we ventured into the neighboring region of Southern Saxonia, too, as the borderlands are historically and geologically intertwined.
+The area is shaped by the Elbe River, one of the longest in Europe.
+Along the river, you’ll find many towns; some are charming and touristy, while others are more industrial in nature (pictures 2, 3, 6).
+The highlight is the magnificent landscape shaped by sandstone (picture 5).
+Climb one of the many mountaintops around sunset and enjoy the fantastic view (last photo).

 test